 Anyone willing to learn Facebook advertising should follow Amy.

 4. Social Media Marketing

-Advertising is not the only way to market on social media and Facebook is not the only social media channel to focus on.
-There are opportunities beyond Facebook and one should also consider LinkedIn, Twitter and Youtube.
+Advertising is not the only way to market on social media, and Facebook is not the single social media channel to focus.
+There are opportunities beyond Facebook, and one should also consider LinkedIn, Twitter and Youtube.

-The right choice of a channel should be based on the ROI.
-So tracking ROI is so much more important otherwise you may be wasting too much resource on the wrong social media channel or need to change the process to find the right kind of clients.
+The right choice of a channel should be a factor of ROI.
+So tracking ROI is so much more critical; otherwise, you may be wasting too much resource on the wrong social media channel or need to change the process to find the right kind of clients.

-Social media can definitely help build an alternative source of clients but if you have not tapped that market, you may be leaving too much money on the sidelines.
+Social media can help build an alternative source of clients, but if you have not tapped that market, you may be leaving too much money on the sidelines.

 5. Email Marketing

 Don’t always focus on getting new clients but try to work on a strategy where you can work more for your existing clients and customers.